jehervy/node-virtual-gamepads/README.md

 # node-virtual-gamepads

-This nodejs application provides the possibility to use your smarpthone as a gamepad controller on Linux OS simply by reaching a local address.
+This nodejs application provides the possibility to use your smarpthone(s) as a gamepad controller(s) on Linux OS simply by reaching a local address.
-You can virtually plug up to four gamepad controllers.
+You can virtually plug **up to 4** gamepad controllers.

 Demo
 ----